AndrewDMorgan/DreamBerd-Interpretor-work-in-progress-/README.md

 # DreamBerd-Interpretor-work-in-progress-
 Working on making an interpretor for dreamberd, no promises, and it won't support html or regex at least for now (probably never, but again, no promises).

 > :warning: *Everything is a parody.
 This is based on Dreamberd (now named The Gulf of Mexico).
-There are many jokes and parody aspects here, but none of them are really serious, and don't take it as such please!*
+There are many jokes and parody aspects here, but none of them are really serious, and don't take it as such please!
+The code is also intentionally dodgy in places (this is not meant to be production quality code).*

 For now I'm instead referring to it as Rust++.